Line Chart

 | Noise | Low | High |

-Consider a volatile stock like Tesla (TSLA) during a choppy week.
+Consider a volatile stock like Tesla (TSLA) during a week dominated by rumor-driven social media posts.

 Disadvantages of Line Charts

-The simplicity is also a weakness.
-By ignoring the High and Low, a line chart can hide critical information.
-A stock might have crashed 50% during the day and recovered to close unchanged.
+The simplicity of the line chart is also its greatest weakness.
+By ignoring the High and Low, a line chart can hide critical "Liquidity Voids" or "Panic Spikes" that happened during the session.
+A stock might have crashed 50% during the day due to a technical glitch and recovered to close unchanged.
 A line chart would show a flat line, hiding the fact that the market is incredibly dangerous.
-For this reason, few day traders or swing traders use line charts for execution.
+For this reason, very few day traders or scalpers use line charts for execution, as they need to see the "Range" to set their "Stop-Loss" and "Take-Profit" levels effectively.

 FAQs

-Yes, if you are a long-term trend follower or investor.
-Many successful funds trade based on weekly or monthly closing prices.
-However, for short-term trading, you are flying blind without seeing the High/Low range.
+Yes, provided you are a "Long-Term Trend Follower" or a value investor.
+Many successful institutional funds make their primary decisions based on weekly or monthly closing prices.
+However, for "Intraday Trading" or short-term swing trading, you are effectively flying blind without seeing the High/Low range, which provides clues about the exhaustion of buyers or sellers.

 The Bottom Line